Local Property Tax (LTP) 2017 – What you need to know when selling a house.

 Selling a Property in 2017 and your LTP

-If you are selling a property in 2017, you are liable to pay the full amount of LPT for 2017, rather than up to the date of sale.
+If you are selling a property in 2017, you are liable to pay the full amount of LPT for 2017.
 This is because you are considered to be liable for 2017 if you owned the property on 1st November 2016, being the “valuation date”.

 Even though you pay the full amount, the tax will be apportioned between the purchaser and the seller.
 Effectively, the purchaser will, on closing, reimburse you for the LPT paid from the date of closing the sale to the 31st December 2017 (or the year of sale as the case may be).

-You can access LPT property history details by logging on to the LPT online system using the PPSN to which the property is registered and the Property ID number and PIN.
+You can access LPT property history details by logging on to the LPT online system.
+This is done by using the PPSN to which the property is registered and the Property ID number and PIN.

 If you do not have these details, you can apply online to have the details re-issued to you, or alternatively, you can contact the LPT Helpline on 1890 200 255 or by email at firstname.lastname@example.org or by post to LPT Branch, PO Box 1, Limerick.